janosgyerik/writing-markdown-well/README.md

 You may not normally read it in plain text form, but sometimes you might still need to.

-Other readers might read your documents in plain text.
+Your readers may want to read your documents in plain text.
-Of course!
-The format was designed for that!
+(Of course!
+The format was designed for that!)

 When you update the document later, you typically have to work with the plain text form.